 - Avoid giving your baby gripe water.
 Gripe water is usually a blend of healthy ingredients known to be beneficial for digestion.
 But recently, it has received a lot of bad press on account of many manufacturers adding alcohol in it.
 Better consult your paediatrician before using it.

 - After each nursing/feeding till the time they are six months old, put the baby on your shoulder and pat his back till he/she burps.
 It’s very important that the baby burps as they take in a lot of air while sucking.
 Later, make them sleep on the sides instead of on the back.
 Babies tend to vomit after their feed, sleeping on the sides will help the curdled milk not to go into the air pipe.
+Place a napkin on your shoulder while burping the baby so as not to soil your clothes.
+Sometimes babies throw out curdled milk while burping.

 - Elder members of the family advise the use of honey in janam ghutti or cleaning infant’s mouth with it.
 Avoid the use of honey in babies less than 12 months of age as it can lead to infant botulism.
 Infant botulism is an illness that can occur when an infant ingests bacteria that produce a toxin inside the body.
 The condition can be frightening because it can cause muscle weakness and breathing problems.
 Honey is a known source of the bacteria spores that cause botulism.